LLMs are Single-threaded Reasoners: Demystifying the Working Mechanism of Soft Thinking: Preliminary Experiments: Is Soft Thinking Effective?

-\paragraph{Implementation Details.} We utilize the SGLang~\citep{DBLP:conf/nips/ZhengYXS0YCKSGB24} Soft Thinking implementation provided by \citet{DBLP:journals/corr/abs-2505-15778}.
+\paragraph{Implementation Details.} We utilize the SGLang~\citep{DBLP:conf/nips/ZhengYXS0YCKSGB24} Soft Thinking implementation provided in \citet{DBLP:journals/corr/abs-2505-15778}.
 For both vanilla Soft Thinking and discrete Token Thinking, we set the temperature to 0.6, top-$p$ to 0.95, and top-$k$ to 30.
 Across all experiments, the maximum generation length is capped at 32,768 tokens.
 For the AIME'24/'25 and AMC'23 benchmarks, we report Average@32 to mitigate the effects of randomness in smaller test sets.
-For the remaining benchmarks, we report Pass@1 to evaluate performance.
+For the remaining benchmarks, we report Pass@1.